akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 #### Prerequisites

-Multi-language Dataflow templates requires Python Expansion service.
+Multi-language Dataflow templates imply possible use of Python Expansion service.
+Expansion service must be used when additional customization is required for your use case.
+If all of your extra packages are available in pip, then you may not use the expansion service.
 Additional information you can find [here](../../ml/salesforce/pytorch/anomaly_detection/README.md).

 #### Creating the Dataflow Flex Template